-Years of build-up of sand and seaweed is causing major problems for Port MacDonnell's rock lobster fishing fleet - one of the state's most valuable industries.
+Years of build-up of sand and seaweed had causing major problems for Port MacDonnell's rock lobster fishing fleet - one of the state's most valuable industries.

-Levels are so high, professional and recreational fishermen are having trouble refuelling, mooring and moving in and out of the harbour and reporting engine damage due to weed ingestion.
+Levels were so high, professional and recreational fishermen were having trouble refuelling, mooring and moving in and out of the harbour and reporting engine damage due to weed ingestion.

-This is vital infrastructure for our region.
+This continues to be vital infrastructure for our region and will require constant maintenance.
 On behalf of the Port MacDonnell community, Troy will continue to draw attention to this important issue.